4pplet/cyber60/ZMK-config_steps.md

 This is a short instruction on how to get started with editing the ZMK-config files and the usual steps required to flash the PCB.
-It's a work in progress, if you find it lacking, please do a PR with more info or create an issue with what you are lacking.
+It's a work in progress, if you find it lacking, please do a PR with more info or create an issue with what you are missing.
 This is not a full instruction on how to edit and setup ZMK, for that, use the ZMK documentation: https://zmk.dev/docs

 ## 1: Fork the ZMK-config repo
 Open this URL in a browser and press the fork button, this requires a GitHub account: https://github.com/4pplet/zmk-config-4pplet